labgrid-project/labgrid/doc/configuration.rst

 ManualPowerDriver
 ~~~~~~~~~~~~~~~~~
-A ManualPowerDriver requires the user to control the target power states.
-This
+A :any:`ManualPowerDriver` requires the user to control the target power
+states.
-is required if a strategy is used with the target, but no automatic power
+This is required if a strategy is used with the target, but no automatic power
 control is available.

 The driver's name will be displayed during interaction.